 Story was already at the site waiting on us.
 He had four other targets on his list of people to take out tonight.
 They were all workers under Mankoy who had a project involving new slave trade routes.
 With those men all out of the way, the plans or project would never see the light of day.
 It would likely put Bionette out of a pretty serious payday and piss her off too.
 The Time fragment was severing some big ties he had with very powerful people.

 I didn't want to ask Story what the outcome would be when he assassinates these people, already having a good idea what the answer would be.
 I doubt he'd care about any of the results.

 The place of the party was a towering citadel for the rich and wealthy.
 Extravagant blinking lights led to the casino on the first floor.
 Above that was the dining area with the kitchen and buffet.
 It offered tables and seats with pricey lights and candles.
 The third floor was the lavish lounge including a bar and comfy couches to sit around and relax.
 Still going up were bedrooms and suites reaching a total of 12 stories in height.

 "Mankoy will recognize me, even with a hair change.
-He won't notice who you are though," Aarei explained to me.
+He might not remember who you are though," Aarei explained to me.
 "Pick a character to play when you find him.
 Tell me when you're able to get him into the first floor bathroom.
 I'll have it blocked off from anyone else."

 "Any requests?
 "Let's take a piss!
 Together as buddies!""
 I gave him a ridiculous scenario that I could try to run through.